Model (person): Black models

-With the movement's presence both in magazines and the runway, designers began to realize the need to include black models on their runways and advertisements.
-The battle of Versailles was one of the most notable moments in fashion history that put black models on the map.
+With the movement's presence both in magazines and on the runway, designers began to realise the need to include black models on their runways and advertisements.
+The Battle of Versailles was one of the most notable moments in fashion history that put black models on the map.
 Eleanor Lambert, creator of Fashion Week and a major "[controller] of the narrative of American fashion", set up a dinner and a fundraiser to both increase American fashion visibility and restore the palace of Versailles.
 Five French designers and five American designers battled it out on the runway, showing off the fashion, and for the Americans, black models as well.
 Oscar de la Renta stated "it was the black models that had made the difference."
-Pat Cleveland, Bethann Hardiason, Billie Blair, Jennifer Brice, Alva Chinn, and Ramona Saunders, were among the many black models that helped Team America win and stun the French competition.
+Pat Cleveland, Bethann Hardison, Billie Blair, Jennifer Brice, Alva Chinn, and Ramona Saunders, were among the many black models that helped Team America win and stun the French competition.
 This competition made the black model a worldwide phenomenon.
 The French were beginning to welcome diversity on the runway and in their advertising.
-With the recognition Versaillies had given, black presence in the modeling world carried out into the 1980s and the 1990s.
-The models were now known by name and the publicity that came with the designers they were modeling for.
+With the recognition Versailles had given, black presence in the modelling world carried out into the 1980s and the 1990s.
+The models were now known by name and the publicity that came with the designers they were modelling for.
 With the rise of the supermodel, models like Naomi Campbell and Tyra Banks paved the way for black success.
 Naomi Campbell, born in London, was the first black model to cover American Vogue, TIME magazine, Russian Vogue, and the first British black model to cover British vogue.
 Brands like Chanel, Louis Vitton, Balmain, Prada, and more have all featured Campbell in their campaigns.
-She used her remarkable success to achieve more than fashion excelience.
+She used her remarkable success to achieve more than fashion excellence.